OpenSecuritySummit/oss2018/content/participant/toreon/Fabien-Thalgott.md

   - Using a Rules Engine and Risk Patterns with IriusRisk
   - Threat model cheat sheets
   - API Threat Modeling Cheat Sheet
+  - Attack chains as TM technique
+  - Back to the future with Threat Modeling

 notes           :
 ---